 The EAC shall, whenever it suspects that criminal activities are taking or have taken place, refer the matter to the appropriate civil authorities.
 These activities include bribery, fraud, coercion and collusion.

-The EAC shall entertain bids from, or award contracts to, suppliers who meet the legal, ethical and quality requirements of the EAC.
+The EAC shall entertain bids or award contracts to, suppliers who meet the legal, ethical and quality requirements of the EAC.
 This will require the ascertainment and confirmation by the EAC of the qualifications of suppliers or contractors at any stage of the procurement proceedings.

 Taxes and Duties